SF State Community Youth Summer Sailing and Paddling Program

 We Provide Services To All

-All SF State Summer Youth Sailing and Kayaking Camps Are Monday – Friday.
+All SF State Summer Youth Sailing and Paddling Camps Are Monday – Friday.

-Camps start June 17 and are offered each week through August 16, 2013.
+Camps start June 16 and are offered each week (except week of July 4th) through August 15, 2014.

-The 2013 schedule and registration information will be posted soon.
 Checking for availability and registration is done on-line by clicking here to go to our on–line registration website.
 At this registration site you will be asked to select a specific camp type and date, provide participant information and emergency contract information.
 To complete the on–line reservation you will be asked to make a full payment by credit card and will also be required to download a medical consent form and a liability release form.
-If you have special needs, require an alternative type of registration, payment by check, or additional information, please contact us:
+If your child has special needs, you require an alternative type of registration, payment by check, or additional information, please contact us:

 Department of Recreation, Parks, and Tourism